 - Interacting with drug reps and other vendors

-- Office duties including document faxing, scanning, and filing
+- Office duties include document faxing, scanning, and filing

-Whether in-person or over the phone, the medical receptionist is often the first person that patients interact with.
-This initial interaction can have a large impact on patient-provider relationships for the long-term.
+Whether in-person or over the phone, the medical receptionist is often the first person, patients interact with at a medical or dental practice.
+This initial interaction can enormously impact patient-provider relationships in the long term.
+When hiring administrative staff for their training, prospective candidates should list the most applicable relevant skills that will help them integrate into their environment effortlessly.

 What environments do Medical Receptionists work in?